kmck/stylish-reporter/README.md

 ### Warning

-I only wrote this because I `scss-lint` didn't already have Stylish formatting that I could use in the command line.
+I only wrote this because `scss-lint` didn't already have Stylish formatting that I could use in the command line.

 I haven't tested it on JSON-formatted output from other linters.
 Maybe it works?
 Who knows!
 You're welcome to find out and submit a pull request if it doesn't.

 ## Usage